 Can You Use Sheathing Plywood Outside?

-Sheathing plywood can be used outside but need to be sufficiently waterproofed wherever it is exposed.
+Sheathing plywood can be used outside but needs to be sufficiently waterproofed wherever it is exposed.
 Structural plywood is untreated, unlike furniture plywood, which means that using it anywhere it can be exposed to humidity can lead to rapid degradation.

 Rust-Oleum Urethane Water Based Finish can be used to waterproof plywood.
 This water-based finish is durable enough to be used on exterior wood surfaces.
 If it can make exposed wood waterproof, it can definitely make sheathing plywood (which is generally water-resistant) waterproof too.

-It can be used to cover all plywood sheathing, or only the sheathing that goes is used for kitchen and bathroom walls.
+It can be used to cover all plywood sheathing or only the sheathing that goes is used for kitchen and bathroom walls.
 Is this necessary?
 Not if the sheathing remains covered.
 But the finish is still a decent one to get for the material that will cover the sheathing plywood.

 Because it is non-yellowing and makes wood glossy, any finish left over from waterproofing plywood can be used to freshen up your furniture.
-The product has over 1,200 reviews and ratings that average a 4.5-star rating on a 5-star scale.
-With 87% of customers giving it 4 or 5 stars, it is reasonable to assume that the chances of regretting this purchase are low.ย

 That said, this finish is meant for exposed surfaces as it maintains its visual appeal.
-Using it on something that people donโt really see can be a bit of an overkill.
+Using it on something that people don’t really see can be a bit of an overkill.
 But if you can pay for this finish within your budget, go for it.
 It is cheaper than the average waterproof plywood.

 How Strong Is Sheathing Plywood?

 Sheathing plywood is strong enough to handle 22 pounds of pressure per square foot.
 A few variations of plywood can handle up to 164 pounds.
-You can make your buying decision for sheathing material based on its thickness (and resultant strength) or its design compatibility.ย
+You can make your buying decision for sheathing material based on its thickness (and resultant strength) or its design compatibility.

-3/8-inch plywood is sufficient for wall sheathing but doesnโt have enough strength to handle heavy impact.
+3/8-inch plywood is sufficient for wall sheathing but doesn’t have enough strength to handle heavy impact.
 1-inch plywood can withstand almost every practically possible type of impact in this context but makes your walls too thick.
-3/8th of an inch is considered the standard for plywood sheathing because it strikes the sweet stop between insulation and flexibility.ย
+3/8th of an inch is considered the standard for plywood sheathing because it strikes the sweet stop between insulation and flexibility.

-Be sure to check out my article โ Everything Plywood which is a great resource for plywood weights and strength.
+Be sure to check out my article – Everything Plywood which is a great resource for plywood weights and strength.

 If your sheathing handles force better than the surface, the surface will crack because of the rigidity of the plywood.
 You have to factor in the cost as well.
 As it is, plywood is more expensive than OSB of equivalent width.

 Going for a wider option and incurring waterproofing charges as well can make plywood sheathing one of the most expensive choices for your walls.
-In my experience, it doesnโt offer enough benefits to justify this cost.
+In my experience, it doesn’t offer enough benefits to justify this cost.

 What Types of Plywood Are Used for Sheathing?